 PT-D 714.
 Musculoskeletal Patient Management II.
-This course introduces the student to musculoskeletal examination, evaluation, diagnosis, prognosis and intervention for impairments, functional limitations and disability in clients with pathologies of the thoracic spine, lumbar spine, pelvis and lower extremities.
+This course is designed to expand the knowledge base of the student into the specialized area of Musculoskeletal Patient Management.
+Direct physical therapist intervention for patient examination, evaluation, diagnosis, prognosis, and intervention will be presented.
 Credit: 3.